lcdm-uiuc/info490-fa15/orientation/README.md

 - Recall important information about this course.
 - Update your Moodle profile.
 - Use the technologies required in this course.
-- Setup a working Unix environment, by using the dockers Info490 container provided.

 ## Instructional Activities ##